TaviotBaptiste/Crypto-Viz/README.md

 ## :dart: About ##

 Scraping cryptocurrency news feed and continuously process the collected data.
 Provide analytics dynamically with the appropriate graphs.
+Volumes from Docker are push for saving all datas (Ex : Grafana) [DON'T DO THAT IN NORMAL CASE]

 ## :sparkles: Features ##